 Why did I hug this man if I have such an acutely developed sense?

-Because of the timing, the situation, the cultural deference toward men/toward authority/toward not rocking the boat too much/toward making sure others are safe and comfortable and at ease.
+Because of the timing, the situation, the cultural deference toward men/toward authority/toward not rocking the boat too much (we were literally on a boat and he was literally the Captain) /toward making sure others are safe and comfortable and at ease.

 Because I thought by the age of 50 my boundaries/my body were impervious and I couldn’t believe/wouldn’t believe that this wasn’t true.